infostretch-github/qaf-blank-project/README.md

 # qaf-blank-project

-automation project skeleton to start with
+This is automation project skeleton to start with.
+Please refer [documentaion](https://infostretch.github.io/qaf/) for more help.